wanghci-class/wcag-checklist/data/01_perceivable.md

 * [1.4.10 Reflow](https://www.w3.org/TR/WCAG22/#reflow)
     * No loss of content or functionality occurs, and horizontal scrolling is avoided when content is presented at a width of 320 pixels.<ul><li>This requires responsive design for most web sites.
 This is best tested by setting the browser window to 1280 pixels wide and then zooming the page content to 400%.</li></ul>
-    * This requires responsive design for most web sites.
-This is best tested by setting the browser window to 1280 pixels wide and then zooming the page content to 400%.
     * Content that requires horizontal scrolling, such as data tables, complex images (such as maps and charts), toolbars, etc. are exempted.
     <!--END CRITERION-->